 Letters of Recommendation Required 3

 1. Joint, double, or dual degree with another program on campus.
-For students who fall in to this category they may apply either while they are applying to their domain program or once they are on campus.
-It is strongly advised that students indicate their domain program in their statement of interest.
+For applicants who fall in to this category, they may apply either while they are applying to their domain program or once they are on campus.
+It is strongly advised that applicants indicate their domain program in their statement of interest.
 For applicants already on campus, please contact admissions@stat.wisc.edu for information on how to apply.

-2. Stand-alone program students.
-For students who fall in to this category, it is strongly advised to include information in your statement regarding your specific domain area, ideas for collaboration within the domain field, and address why this option versus the traditional MS Statistics: Statistics.
+2. Stand-alone program applicants.
+For applicants who fall into this category, it is strongly advised to include information in your statement regarding your specific domain area, ideas for collaboration within the domain field, and address why you are choosing this option versus the traditional MS Statistics: Statistics.

-Applicants to the MS Statistics: Applied Statistics program should have completed the following courses equivalent to the UW-Madison courses listed below:
+Applicants to the MS Statistics: Applied Statistics program should have completed the following courses equivalent to the UW-Madison courses:

 Undergraduate Calculus